-When identifying external government stakeholders, consider asking two questions.
-First, where are there overlaps in your agency's mission at the local, state, and federal levels?
+When identifying external government stakeholders, consider asking two questions: First, where are there overlaps in your agency's mission at the local, State, and federal levels?
 Coordination with agencies performing similar functions may increase the evidence base and could lead to opportunities for evidence-building partnerships.
 Second, where are there existing supports and expertise in evidence building and use across the federal government?
-You could engage experienced EOs for mentorship, request support or advice from the Office of Management and Budget (OMB) or the General Services Administration (GSA), or invite leaders in the field to speak at an agency event.
+You could engage experienced EOs for mentorship, request support or advice from OMB or the General Services Administration (GSA), or invite leaders in the field to speak at an agency event.